jlpteaching/comparch/modules/gem5/_posts/2000-02-01-assignment0.md

 ## Final step: simulate

 The last step before our configuration script is complete is to create a simulator object.
+The simulator object allows us to give directions to gem5 on specific things we need gem5 to do for simulation.
+You will see examples of interacting with the simulator later on.
-We will do that through an internal python package from gem5.
+We can create a simulator object through an internal python package from gem5.
 The simulate package allows user to easily set up the simulation environment for the experiments.
 **NOTE**: Most of gem5's internal python packages work exculsively with gem5. gem5 has an internal modified python interpreter that these packages use to communicate with gem5.